galenwinsor/search/README.md

     the number of times each word appears in each document.
 Docs.txt contains the maximum word count of each page as well as the page's rank.

-  QUERIER: The querier reads from the three text files and records their data
-    in several hashmaps.
+  - **Querier:** The querier reads from the three text files and records their data in several hashmaps.
 The querier takes in a string from the user, and splits it into separate terms, removing stop words and stemming.
 It then computes the relevance of each page in the corpus to each term in the query, using an